 After the training data preparation, we use the augmented training data sets to train the correspondent binary network.
 And the accuracy of the validating data set indicates the degree of the training.
 We test each binary network in correspondent testing data set, and the resulting confusion matrix of each binary network is shown in table 3.
-The accuracy of the three binary network is respectively 92.500%, 91.489% and 92.063%.
+The accuracies of the three binary networks are respectively 92.500%, 91.489% and 92.063%.
 We also use the precision value, recall value and f-measure (a=1) to evaluate the binary network.
 Figure 9 present the three binary networks’ ROC (receiver operating characteristic) curve and the AUC (area under ROC curve).
 Putting all the evaluation indexes together, the three binary networks works well separately in each classifying work.